influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/administration/security.md

 ## Manage Users and their Permissions

-Prevent unintentional mishaps by creating individual users and assigning them the relevant read and/or write permissions.
+Restrict access by creating individual users and assigning them relevant read and/or write permissions.

 Resources:
 [User Types and Privileges](/influxdb/v1.2/query_language/authentication_and_authorization/#user-types-and-privileges),